Sporting Goods Industry - Statistics & Facts

-Around one quarter of sporting goods equipment sales in the U.S. is handled by sporting goods stores like Dickís Sporting Goods, Bass Pro Shop, Cabelaís or The Sports Authority.
+Around one quarter of sporting goods equipment sales in the U.S. is handled by sporting goods stores like Dick’s Sporting Goods, Bass Pro Shop, Cabela’s or The Sports Authority.
 In total, sporting goods stores sales in the U.S. exceeded 43 billion U.S. dollars in 2013.

-The biggest sporting goods retailer in terms of revenue, however, is Walmart, with 8.6 billion U.S. dollars in revenue from sporting goods sales.
+The biggest sporting goods retailer in terms of revenue, however, is Walmart, with 9.3 billion U.S. dollars in revenue from sporting goods sales in 2013.
 About 14 percent of sporting goods equipment is sold through online channels / over the internet; the distribution channel with the highest growth in market share.
-Despite the growth in online sales, more than 100 million people shopped for sporting goods at a sporting goods store in 2013 according to Scarborough Research.
+Despite the growth in online sales, more than 105 million people shopped for sporting goods at a sporting goods store in 2013 according to Scarborough Research.

-with about 24 and 20 billion U.S. dollars in worldwide revenue respectively.
-Other major sporting goods manufacturers with at least 1.5 billion U.S. dollars in revenue are VF Corp., Puma, Asics, Jarden, New Balance, Quicksilver, Mizuno, Amer Sports, Columbia Sportswear and Billabong.
+Nike and Adidas are also the market leaders amongst sporting goods manufacturers with about 27.8 and 20 billion U.S. dollars in worldwide revenue respectively.
+Other major sporting goods manufacturers with at least 1.5 billion U.S. dollars in revenue are VF Corp., Puma, Asics, Jarden, New Balance, Quicksilver, Mizuno, Amer Sports and Columbia Sportswear.